synw/django-mqueue/README.md

 [![Build Status](https://travis-ci.org/synw/django-mqueue.svg?branch=master)](https://travis-ci.org/synw/django-mqueue)

-Events queue application for Django: can be used for monitoring or loging, or to build any events based app.
+Events queue application for Django.
+Can be used for monitoring or loging, or to build any events-based app.
 Features:

 - Send events from code: they will be recorder into the db